jrdegbe/thamesthrive-api/docs/resources/microservice_resource.md

-Tracardi microservice plugin is a new way to extend Tracardi without system upgrade.
+ThamesThrive microservice plugin is a new way to extend ThamesThrive without system upgrade.
 Each microservice can deliver a set of new plugins that you can easily plug and use.
-The main benefit of using Tracardi microservices is access to continuously growing set of services and zero maintenance cost.
+The main benefit of using ThamesThrive microservices is access to continuously growing set of services and zero maintenance cost.

-# Tracardi Microservice Credentials
+# ThamesThrive Microservice Credentials

-To use the Tracardi microservice plugin you will need to provide an API KEY.
+To use the ThamesThrive microservice plugin you will need to provide an API KEY.

 ## Where to get Microservice's API key

 Microservice is usually a new docker that you start on your server.
-Tracardi microservices require you to set API_KEY environment variable.
+ThamesThrive microservices require you to set API_KEY environment variable.
 It must be at least 32 char long.
 And must be a random value hard to guess.

 Please paste this value to API key input and click __get secret__.
 Your APIKEY will be replaced by token